BestTimesToVisit.com Logo

 food

-Don't miss the local markets, especially the Talamahu Market, for fresh tropical fruits and local delicacies.
-Try 'ota ika' (raw fish marinated in coconut cream and lime) and 'lu pulu' (taro leaves cooked with corned beef in coconut cream) – they're delicious and authentic.
-For a casual meal, look for roadside stalls selling grilled fish or 'fa'i si'i' (small bananas).
+Don't miss the local markets, especially the Talamahu Market, for fresh produce and delicious local snacks.
+Try 'ota ika' (raw fish marinated in coconut cream and lime) and 'lu pulu' (taro leaves cooked with corned beef in coconut cream).
+For a truly authentic experience, look for roadside stalls selling 'fa'i si'i' (small bananas) or grilled fish.

 packing